LseyS-2612/password_generator/README.md

 ## Usage
 1. Run the script in the terminal.
 2. Enter the desired password length when prompted.
+3. Enter if you want special characthers.
+4. Enter if you want number.
-3. The generated password will be displayed on the screen.
+5. The generated password will be displayed on the screen.

 ## Contributing
 Feel free to fork this repository and improve the project!
 Pull requests are welcome.